-Why Bagels are So Bad
+Why Those Bagels Are Bad

-About that Cream Cheese
+About That Cream Cheese

 Many people load their bagels up with cream cheese and other spreads.
 The additional toppings make them even worse for a dog.

 If you feed this to a dog, it should be just a taste.
 Make it a rare exception, not the rule.

-Dogs and Human Foods
+Dogs And Human Foods

-It is generally not a good idea to give your dog processed people foods.
+It’s generally not a good idea to give your dog processed people foods.

 Dogs have evolved from predators and they require a mostly carnivorous diet.
 Think about it, they wouldn’t normally stumble upon a bagel.